ordovician/Zacktron-33/README.md

 - Spent a lot of time looking through the Zig source code to understand how `std.StringHashMap` deals with its string keys.
 Are they automatically deleted when `deinit()` is called?
 No Zig does not duplicate strings used as keys.
 It is your responsibility to deallocate the strings keys.
 In retrospect this makes sense.
 Zig is staying low level and doing minimal conveniences for you.
 That is sort of the point.
 There is no RAII in Zig, so just deleting stuff automatically would not have been a good idea anyway.

+## Future Work
+I don't have an intention of developing this assembler in Zig further.
+My main motivation was to write a Zig program to explore the capabilities for the language.

+However, the Calcutron-33 assembler and simulator will most likely evolve further except using a different implementation language.

+I don't intend to make large changes to the current model.
+Possibly there will be more pseudo instructions and I ponder dealing with negative numbers in a different way.
+A CPU doesn't really have negative numbers.
+Instead one works with complement values.
+Hence 99 might represent -1, while 98 might represent -2 if we assume 100 is the highest value.

+Of course I have no problems with anyone else putting in the effort to polish this software more.
+The debugger could be made much better and the simulator could have more options.